Cheapest Merrimack County Heating Oil Price History

 Propane vs. Natural Gas vs. Heating Oil: Merrimack Home Heating Fuel Comparison

-Homeowners have a host of fuels to choose from when it comes to heating.
-Heating Oil is the most common choice in Merrimack, used by 212,831 or 37% of homeowners.
-The next most popular primary heating fuel for Merrimack households is Natural Gas, used by 124,974 homes (22%).
-The rest of the homes are heated with Propane (21%), Electricity (12%), Wood (6%), and Other (2%).
+Families have a host of fuels that can be used when it comes to heating.
+Heating Oil is the most common choice in Merrimack, used by 212,831 or 37% of residents.
+The 2nd most popular primary heating fuel for Merrimack homeowners is Natural Gas, used by 124,974 homes (22%).
+The remaining homes are heated with Propane (21%), Electricity (12%), Wood (6%), and Other (2%).

 Merrimack County Residential Primary Home Heating Fuel (in Number of Households)